All About Parliament

-How does the government maintain authority in parliament?
+How does the UK government maintain authority in parliament?

-The Government and not Parliament is running the country but needs control of Parliament because:-
+The Government, and not Parliament, is running the country.
+However, it needs control of Parliament because:-

-- It needs Parliamentary approval of its policies to make them legitimate in the eyes of the public because the public has elected Parliament and not, directly, the Government.
+- It needs Parliamentary approval of its policies.
+Why?
+To make them legitimate in the eyes of the public, because the public has elected Parliament and not, directly, the Government.
 It is now accepted that Parliament has to approve major military action.

-- Parliament has to pass the legislation that the Government needs to carry out many policies, it has to approve the Budget by which Government raises money and it has to approve Government spending.
+- Parliament has to pass the legislation that the Government needs to carry out many policies.
+Crucially, it has to approve the Budget by which Government raises money and it has to approve Government spending.

-- Parliament is often gladiatorial so that the Opposition looks to weaken the Government and any defeats in votes in Parliament or even rebellions of Government backbenchers failing to vote with the Government are seen as a failure.
-The media are also quick to pick up on these and to portray the Government as weak if they happen.
+- Parliament is often gladiatorial.
+Any defeats in votes in Parliament or even rebellions of Government backbenchers failing to vote with the Government are seen as a failure.

 How does the Government keep control of Parliament?

 There are a number of ways in which the Government keeps control of Parliament:-